Maximising your income

 If you would like to know more about benefits delivered by the UK government visit the gov.uk website.

 For many carers there are also concerns about planning for the long term care of your loved one, whether that is as you or they grow older.
-Our free legal clinics run monthly and can provide information/advice on topics such as Power of Attorney, wills, Guardianship, trusts and care home fees.
+We can provide information/on topics such as Power of Attorney, wills, Guardianship, trusts and care home fees.

 We are normally open Monday to Friday from 8.30am to 5.00 pm, but appointments (by phone, in person or online) out with these hours can be arranged.
 Currently mail is not being picked up from the office on a regular basis so if possible please email or phone us.
 During evenings and weekends, if you or someone you know requires urgent social work support, please call 0800 811 505.